stereotype441/language/resources/type-system/inference.md

 ### Implicit call invocation

-If the expression chain ends with _<argumentPart>_, then the result of selector chain type inference in context `K` is the elaborated expression `m`, with static type `T`, and null shorting clauses `C`, where `m`, `T`, and `C` are determined as follows:
+If the selector chain ends with _<argumentPart>_, then the result of selector chain type inference in context `K` is the elaborated expression `m`, with static type `T`, and null shorting clauses `C`, where `m`, `T`, and `C` are determined as follows:

-- Let `e_0` be the remainder of the expression chain (prior to the _<argumentPart>_).
+- Let `e_0` be the remainder of the selector chain (prior to the _<argumentPart>_).

 - Perform expression inference on `e_0`, in context `_`, with deferred null